cloud-ark/caastle/docs/environment.rst

        target: aws
        type: ecs

-The idea behind separating resources and application deployment in the environment definition is to support cross-cloud deployments in the future where one can deploy application on one cloud and bind it to managed resources from another cloud.

 The *resources* section consists of one or more resource definitions.
 A resource definition consists of the *type* attribute and an optional *configuration* directive.
 The *type* attribute identifies the type of the resource to provision.